TirthPatel-dev24/devil-trolls-game/README.md

 # devil-trolls-game
-it's a game made with C# for trolling the gamers, coz every obstacles you see are not real and every normal land is not normal!
+it's a game made with C# for trolling the gamers, coz every obstacles you see are not real and every normal place is not normal!